Multiplicative magic cubes

 Later, in May 2006, I constructed a magic cube, this time with 4 magic triagonals.
 This added feature has a cost, bigger P and Max nb than the previous semi-magic cubes:

 It is possible to construct 6th-order perfect magic cubes: use the first known 6th-order (additive) perfect magic cube constructed by Walter Trump in 2003, and replace each number n by 2^(n-1).
 Then you will get a multiplicative perfect magic cube... but tedious... using very big numbers: Max nb = 2^(216-1) = 5.27 · 10^64, and P = 2^645 = 1.46 · 10^194.
+In December 2012 and February 2013, Toshihiro Shirakawa constructed two far better 6th-order perfect magic cubes: one with Max nb = 66 924, one with P = 2 882 880^3 = 2.39 · 10^19.
+Astonishingly, but with a larger order, perfect cubes using smaller integers are known: see my 11th-order pandiagonal perfect cube with Max nb = 24 992 < 66 924.

 7th-order multiplicative magic cubes

-My two best magic cubes are:
+In January 2006, my two best magic cubes were:

-As the above 5th-order magic cube, all their broken triagonals and 4 entire triagonals are magic, but their plane diagonals are not magic: they are not perfect magic cubes.
+As the above 5th-order magic cubes, all their broken triagonals and 4 entire triagonals are magic, but their plane diagonals are not magic: they are not perfect magic cubes.
 With the same P and Max nbs, I have successfully constructed cubes with all their magic plane diagonals... but unfortunately loosing 2 magic triagonals on the 4 triagonals.

 8th to 11th-order multiplicative magic cubes